We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 San Francisco, California 2022

-Officers responded to a call alleging Dacari Spiers was engaging in domestic violence towards his girlfriend.
-While officers found no evidence of any attack, they beat Spiers with a baton and broke .
-The officers involved faced criminal charges for their actions, and Spiers was awarded $700,000 in court.
+Officers responded to a call alleging that Spiers was engaging in domestic violence toward his girlfriend.
+While officers found no evidence of any attack, Officer Terrance Stangel beat Spiers with a baton and broke two of his bones.
+Stangel faced criminal charges for his actions, and Spiers was awarded $700,000 in court.
 A federal judge imposed sanctions on the City for withholding evidence in the case.
-The case is believed to be the first criminal trial of a police officer in San Francisco for on-the-job use-of-force.
-One of the officers involved, Terrance Stangel, was charged with four different felonies: battery with serious bodily injury, assault with a deadly weapon, assault with force likely to cause great bodily injury, and assault under color of authority.
+The case is believed to be the first criminal trial of a police officer in San Francisco for on-the-job use of force.
+Stangel was charged with four different felonies: battery with serious bodily injury, assault with a deadly weapon, assault with force likely to cause great bodily injury, and assault under color of authority.
 A jury later acquitted Stangel of the first three charges and failed to reach a consensus on the fourth charge, which resulted in a mistrial.

 Compensation